The DREAMS Project: Disentangling the Impact of Halo-to-Halo Variance and Baryonic Feedback on Milky Way Dark Matter Density Profiles: Methods

 where $N_j$ is the number of samples (set to $10^3$) in each parameter space bin $\theta_j$, $X_{j,n}^{\rm em}$ and $Y_{j,n}^{\rm em}$ are the emulated quantities (halo mass and stellar mass, respectively) for the $n^{\rm th}$ sample, and $g(X)$ is a piece-wise linear parameterization of the \cite{SagaV} stellar mass--halo mass relation.
 When a halo (or emulated sample) is near the observed stellar mass--halo mass relation, its $R_{\theta_j}$ will be close to $0$.
 The weight associated with parameter bin $\theta_j$ is then calculated as

-where $\tau$ is a free parameter set to $0.2~\log[{\rm M}_\odot]$ \citep[see][]{CDM_Centrals_2025}.
+where $\tau$ is a free parameter set to $0.2~\log[{\rm M}_\odot]$ (see \citetalias{CDM_Centrals_2025}).
 We note that the results of this work do not depend sensitively on the choice of $\tau$.
 Finally, we normalize the weights such that

-The results of this weighting procedure can be seen in Figure 1 of \cite{CDM_Centrals_2025}.
+The normalized weights admit a natural interpretation as importance weights \citep{farahi2026simulation}.
+The results of this weighting procedure can be seen in Figure 1 of \citetalias{CDM_Centrals_2025}.
 To briefly summarize, we down-weight the extreme values of $\bar{e}_w$ and $\kappa_w$ and the lower-than-fiducial values of $\epsilon_{f,\,\mathrm{high}}$, but do not place strong constraints on $\Omega_{\rm M}$ or $\sigma_8$.

-We note that our main conclusions are not particularly sensitive to using this weighting scheme (see Appendix~\ref{appendix:weighting}).
+We note that our main conclusions are not particularly sensitive to using this weighting scheme since, as we will show, the density profiles themselves are not strongly dependent on the supernova and AGN feedback parameters~(see discussion in Section~\ref{subsec:density_profiles}).
 However, since there are halos with unrealistically large/small stellar masses given the halo mass of the Milky Way, we aim to down weight their contributions.